 If you're not going to deal with CMYK at any point, then you can save a bit and go for the i1Photo Pro 2 package.
 You can always add the CMYK module later if you ever do need it (although of course it costs slightly more when you buy the module later).

-The ColorMunki is by far the most affordable, very easy to use and highest quality system calibrator in the market.
+The X-Rite i1 Studio is by far the most affordable, very easy to use and highest quality system calibrator in the market.

-It's vastly better than the Spyder option in this area (we ran a camera club 'fight off' of the two systems and 25 of 25 people picked the Munki as the one to go for - the printer profiles are simply much better and it's a lot less fiddly to use).
+It's vastly better than the Spyder option in this area - the printer profiles are simply much better and it's a lot less fiddly to use.

 We recommended it to amateurs on a budget who are keen to bring greater quality to their colour and for people who don't already have any calibrator and want to sort out monitors and printers in one go!

-The ColorMunki can calibrate monitors, projectors and printers.
+The i1 Studio can calibrate your whole workflow - monitors, scanners, projectors and printers.

 It also comes with an application that allows you to take spot measurements and convert it into all sorts of values - LAB, other RGB colour spaces, and the closest matching Pantone library colour (very handy for graphic designers trying to match packaging etc!).